 A student must be under 60 on the first day of the first academic year.

 The Postgraduate Loan will be available to students studying a postgraduate Master’s course only (taught or research based) either full-time or part-time (including distance learning).
-This excludes Falmouth Launchpad 2015 and the PGCHE element of the Creative Education MA.
+This excludes Launchpad (with MA Entrepreneurship) and the PGCHE element of the Creative Education MA.
 PhD students will be covered by the separately proposed research loans.

 Loans will be paid directly to students in three installments per year, meaning that:

 - Students on one-year, full-time programmes will receive their loan in three instalments;

 - Students on two-year programmes will receive 50% of their loan each year, in three instalments per year.
 Students don’t need to make another application at the start of their second year.

 Payment will be subject to the university confirming your attendance, so you will need to have completed the full enrolment process before your first instalment will be paid.
 Should you leave your programme early, your loan instalments will stop and you'll still have to repay what you've already borrowed.